Our 2025 Targets

-Define a list of packaging that is to be designated as problematic or unnecessary by 2021 and take measures to eliminate them by 2025
+Define a list of plastic packaging that is to be designated as problematic or unnecessary by 2021 and take measures to eliminate them by 2025

 100% of plastic packaging will be reusable, recyclable, or compostable by 2025

 Undertake ambitious actions to effectively recycle or compost 50% of plastic packaging by 2025

 Achieve an average of 30% recycled content or responsibly sourced bio-based content in plastic packaging by 2025

 - Infrastructure, policy, education, access, design, and supply and demand will not be as effective if we do not unite behind a national strategy.
 Our individual actions alone will not achieve these targets.
 We must act boldly and be okay with having to quickly adapt or change course as we work together.

 - The targets are ambitious.
 We must aim high with clear, concrete definitions and an understanding of what the real, achievable needs are along the way to 2025.
 The need is now so the timeframe to accomplish these targets is short and the workload is immense, but we also realize that if we choose to do nothing, the vision of a circular economy across the U.S. will give way to the status quo.

 - The U.S. Plastics Pact will lead the way for all materials.
 This collaborative can serve as a model for a circular economy future in our country where all materials are carefully thought of as resources, and actions are taken to prevent unnecessary waste.
 We cannot do this without a unified voice of governments, companies, suppliers, re-processors, haulers, MRFs, NGOs, academia, and consumers.